Shoe Carnival

 Shoe Carnival Inc. is an American retailer of family footwear.
-The company operates 377 stores throughout the midwest, south, and southeast regions.
+The company operates 429 stores throughout the midwest, south, and southeast regions, and Puerto Rico.
 It was founded by David Russell in 1978 and is headquartered in Evansville, Indiana.

 The company sells men's, women's, children's, and athletic footwear through its retail stores.
 Its stores also offer accessories such as handbags, wallets, shoe care items, and socks.
 The main difference in Shoe Carnival stores is its concept.
 The Shoe Carnival Concept is creating an urgency to buy through limited time promotions and the microphone.
 The mic person announces "specials" over the microphone.
 These specials include discount, product information, and fun specials which encourage customers to make a purchase.

-Company history
+History

 Establishment

-In 1978 the company that was to emerge as Shoe Carnival was established in Evansville, Indiana by founder David Russell, a single shoe store known as Shoe Biz.
+In 1978, the company that was to emerge as Shoe Carnival was established in Evansville, Indiana by founder David Russell, a single shoe store known as Shoe Biz.
 The store was successful in its local market and by 1986 had expanded to four stores.
 The Shoe Biz chain attracted the attention of a trio of shoe executives, Jerome "Jack" Fisher, Vince Camuto, and Wayne Weaver of Fisher-Camuto, forerunner of the brand Nine West.
 A sale was made to the Fisher-Camuto executives, with Russell remaining with his former company as an employee.

 Fisher, Camuto, and Weaver unveiled a new retail concept for the chain the following year, rebranding as The Carnival.
 Expansion continued at a rapid pace, with the company growing to seven stores by the end of 1987.

-In 1988 the company moved to the unitary ownership of Wayne Weaver, a former executive with the Wohl division of the St. Louis-based Brown Group, who bought out his associates Fisher and Camuto for just under $20 million.
+In 1988, the company moved to the unitary ownership of Wayne Weaver, a former executive with the Wohl division of the St. Louis-based Brown Group, who bought out his associates Fisher and Camuto for just under $20 million.
 Together with original founder David Russell, Weaver continued on an aggressive expansion path, growing the chain to 39 stores by 1993.
 An IPO was then tendered, taking the company public on the NASDAQ stock exchange.